- Contact information

 Compliance and nonattainment areas

-When a county is identified as not meeting a federal air quality standard based on monitored values of the outside air, it is designated by the U.S. Environmental Protection Agency (EPA) as nonattainment and given a target date to meet the standard.
-State plans are then prepared that include regulations for controls on emissions needed to reduce the air pollution and meet the standard.
-If at any time monitoring data shows that air quality has improved and the county now meets the standard, the state can request EPA to redesignate the county to attainment status.
+Nonattainment areas are given a target date to meet the standard.
+State plans are then prepared that include regulations for emission controls needed to reduce the air pollution and meet the standard.
+These plans are called attainment demonstration plans.
+If at any time monitoring data show that air quality has improved and the county now meets the standard, the state can request EPA to redesignate the county to attainment status.

 Control strategies and regulations

-Although Wisconsin has yet to develop rules for stationary sources that directly address particle pollution, there are a number of control programs designed to meet other Clean Air Act requirements that provide reductions in the pollutants that form fine particles.
-Those programs include:
+Wisconsin has a number of control programs designed to meet other Clean Air Act requirements that reduce pollutants that form fine particles.
+These programs include:

 - Wisconsin's acid rain program, which limits emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) from power plants;

-- Reasonably Available Control Technolgy (RACT) for volatile organize compounds and NOx in southeastern Wisconsin, designed to address high ozone concentrations in the area.
+- Reasonably Available Control Technology (RACT) for volatile organic compounds and NOx in southeastern Wisconsin, designed to address high ozone concentrations in the area; and

 For more information on mobile sources visit our Vehicles (mobile sources) page.